hamzakhuswan/react-transition/README.md

-# Linears React Router
+# Linears React Transition
-React transition component, that can be used easily with [Tailwindcss](https://tailwindcss.com/)
+Linears React transition component, that can be used easily with [Tailwindcss](https://tailwindcss.com/)

 # Getting Started